Where in the world are BIOME participants?

 Collin County Commuity College District

-I have been teaching Environmental Science (first and second semester courses) at Collin College full-time for five years.
+I have been teaching Environmental Science (first and second semester courses) at Collin College full-time for six years.
 Each semester, I teach multiple sections of two courses (first semester and second semester Environmental Science) to mostly non-science majors.
 In these courses, we discuss everything from basic Chemistry to Environmental Justice.
 My biggest challenge is keeping the course from becoming “Why Humans Are Bad 101” and focusing our discussions on solving the immense (self-inflicted) challenges that face us.
 I try to do this by providing my students with data and opportunities to use those data to develop their analytical and problem-solving skills.

 Tonya Bates